henrikskog/organized/README.md

 Store data and query for it by name or tags.

-## Current state
+## Not yet implemented

-Filtering not implemented
+- Query by tags

 ## Tech Stack